Standards, Certifications & Labels

 As Green Seal is meant to identify leadership performance, labels are awarded only to products that go above and beyond general governmental or industry compliance standards.

 Companies must supply data regarding a product’s components and the materials used.
 The evaluation process typically takes about six months.
-If a product or service fails to meet the requirements for certification, companies are often able to modify their original submissions in order to achieve certification.
+If a product or service fails to meet the requirements for certification, companies are often able to modify their original submissions to achieve certification.

 When the evaluation is near completion, an auditor conducts an on-site inspection of the manufacturing facility or service location.
 Corrective actions must be addressed within 120 days of the audit report.